Long-Term Concussion Effects, Treatment & More

 Suffering from post-concussion syndrome can often be an emotional roller coaster on top of any emotional symptoms caused by the injury.
 Patients complete a full psychological evaluation and at least two psychotherapy sessions during treatment.

 Even the treatment process itself can be an emotional time.
-Treatment is intense, and many patients have staked a lot on this one week.
+Treatment is intense, and many patients have staked a lot on this treatment.
 It’s easy to put too much pressure on yourself or get frustrated by your limitations.
 Breakdowns happen — and that’s okay.
-Our therapists accompany each patient on their journey through the week.
+Our therapists accompany each patient on their journey through treatment.
 They are there for you as you navigate the emotional difficulties associated with post-concussion syndrome.

 If the psychologist believes your mental health struggles require further attention, you will receive recommendations for follow-up in your area of residence.
 In the meantime, here are a few resources on common neuropsychological changes after concussion: